hogyzen12/doorman/README.md

 ### TODO
 This still needs a ton of work.
 Here's a very incomplete list of things that I need to add.
 PRs super welcome:
-- add multiple addresses at the same time
 - current whitelist size is limited to around 300 atm. this is due to account size limitations when constructing an account the way I'm doing it with Anchor (10k)
-- address removal
 - add a button to perform the purchase + mint in a single transaction
 - a working sample app with candy machine integration
 - easier mint token account creation for the payer ..?